 Rubens, known for his lush nudes, has caught Venus in motion, pleading with Mars to stop the madness.
 Trying to reason with Mars is futile, he is caught up in the fever of battle and while he is looking back at his lover, his momentum is pushing him forward.

-In a previous blog post entitled Botticelli’s Venus and Mars I examined another painting that focused on Venus and Mars.
+In a previous blog post entitled how to write a good essay I examined another painting that focused on Venus and Mars.
 In that painting Venus was the victor; in this painting it is clear that Mars will continue down his bloody path.
 (Venus and Mars – evidently proof that opposites do attract).